Waves (Waves album): 2013 re-release

 In early 2013 the band was contacted by Roger Marbeck of Ode Records and music enthusiast and archivist Grant Gillanders to reissue the 1975 Waves album—by then a collector's item fetching high prices—on CD and vinyl for Record Store Day in April, with the release launched by a live performance at the Real Groovy record store in Auckland.
 Informed for the first time of the existence of a second album, albeit in a rudimentary form, Marbeck decided to release them both as a double CD.
 Only then was it discovered the original master tapes for the Waves album had vanished with the collapse in the 1970s of Direction Records.

 "With the Waves album, we have never been able to find any tapes, so it came down to the small number of unplayed vinyls I had stashed away under the bed for the last 38 years," Gash said.
 "They were old, but mint, and I took them to Stebbings, where we ran them on a very high-end turntable and transferred it all to digital files.
 It worked superbly.
 We then mastered it there for vinyl with Steve McGough, pulling in the original engineer, Phil Yule, to listen as well.
 I then redid all the cover art and designed a new insert for photos and info, Kevin did a take on the original Direction label, and we sent it all off for cutting, pressing and packaging to United Record Pressing in Nashville."
 He said: "It actually sounds good, if not better, than the original."

 For the previously unreleased 1976 album, McGough also took the single tape that existed of the unmixed recordings and transferred it to digital, while Marbeck succeeded in locating the multi-track tapes of "Vegas", the final song Waves recorded, in July 1977.
 Gash said: "They are the only multi-tracks we have of any of our material, and therefore the only song we had the opportunity to do an actual mix on."
-The end result was the Waves album, remastered for both vinyl and CD, plus a bonus disc, Misfit, containing nine of the original 12 songs of the previously unheard second album.
+The result was the Waves album, remastered for both vinyl and CD, plus a bonus disc, Misfit, containing nine of the original 12 songs of the previously unheard second album.
 Five hundred copies of the vinyl album were pressed and 1000 copies of the double CD package.
 The band played at Real Groovy and signed copies of the new releases.